 Sourcegraph by default provides its own PostgreSQL and Redis databases for data storage:

-docker run command and Sourcegraph will use that PostgreSQL server instead of its built-in one.
-For example:
+Simply add the standard PostgreSQL environment variables to your Sourcegraph deployment files and Sourcegraph will use that PostgreSQL server instead of its built-in one.

-docker run [...] -e PGHOST=psql.mycompany.org -e PGUSER=sourcegraph -e PGPASSWORD=secret -e PGDATABASE=sourcegraph \ -e PGSSLMODE=disable \ sourcegraph/server:2.13.5
+docker run [...] -e PGHOST=psql.mycompany.org -e PGUSER=sourcegraph -e PGPASSWORD=secret -e PGDATABASE=sourcegraph -e PGSSLMODE=require sourcegraph/server:3.18.0

 Most standard PostgreSQL environment variables may be specified (

 PGPORT, etc).
 See http://www.postgresql.org/docs/current/static/libpq-envars.html for a full list.

 Version requirements: We support any version starting from 5.0.